“The outset of learning is when you instill enduring habits because the brain and body tend to imprint.”

 Many music students begin working on new pieces by doing heaps of sketchy run-throughs and sloppy repetitions.

 Then, after forming error-ridden habits, they’re obliged to spend countless hours struggling in the practice room to overwrite their flawed programming.

-A more masterful strategy is to start with accuracy and continue being exact at each phase of ripening a piece.
+A more masterful strategy is to start with accuracy and then continue being exact at each phase of ripening a piece.

-Of course, to discover interpretive ideas we might experiment freely and then make some mistakes here and there.
+Of course, to discover interpretive ideas we might experiment freely and make some mistakes here and there.

 Adapted from The Musician’s Way, page 22

 Photo © Volt Collection, licensed from Shutterstock